 Childcare benefit contributes to the cost of childcare.
 If your child is attending a registered childcare centre or creche, you may receive childcare benefits as a freelancer/self-employed professional for the hours you spend on your business.
 These may, for example, be the hours that you spend:

-- and charge to your customers;
+- working and which you charge to your customers;

-- on your business administration;
+- attending to your business administration;

 Test calculation and time recording

 You can perform a test calculation (Dutch) to determine for how many hours you may be entitled to childcare benefit.
 The number of hours you work must be plausible, for example, if you can prove how much time you spend on an assignment by recording the number of hours.